 Envista is a global family of more than 30 trusted dental brands, including Nobel Biocare, Ormco, DEXIS and Kerr united by a shared purpose: to partner with professionals to improve lives by digitizing, personalizing and democratizing oral care.
 We help our customers deliver the best possible patient care through industry-leading solutions, technologies, and services.
 Our diversified portfolio of solutions covers a broad range of dentists' clinical needs for diagnosing, treating, and preventing dental conditions as well as improving the aesthetics of the human smile.
-We offer comprehensive solutions to support implant-based tooth replacements, orthodontic treatments, digital imaging and diagnostics.
+We offer comprehensive solutions to support implant-based tooth replacements, orthodontic treatments and diagnostic solutions.
 We further support the dental community with leading solutions in restoratives, endodontics, rotary, infection prevention and loupes.

-We were formed in 2018, as a wholly-owned subsidiary of Danaher Corporation ("Danaher"), to serve as the ultimate parent company of the dental platform of Danaher.
-On September 20, 2019, we completed our initial public offering and on December 18, 2019, Danaher completed the disposition of its ownership interest in us.
+We were formed in 2018, as a wholly-owned subsidiary of Danaher Corporation ("Danaher").
+In 2019, we completed our initial public offering and separated from Danaher.

 With a foundation comprised of the proven Envista Business System ("EBS") methodology, an experienced leadership team, and a strong culture grounded in continuous improvement, commitment to innovation, and deep customer focus, we are well equipped to meet the end-to-end needs of dental professionals worldwide.
 We are one of the largest global dental products companies, with significant market positions in some of the most attractive segments of the dental products industry.
-We serve more than a million dentists in over 140 countries through one of the largest commercial organizations in the dental products industry and through our dealer partners.
-In 2022, we generated total sales of \$2.6 billion, of which approximately 83% were derived from sales of consumables, services and spare parts.
+We serve dental professionals in over 130 countries through one of the largest commercial organizations in the dental products industry and through our dealer partners.
+In 2023, we generated total sales of \$2.6 billion, of which approximately 85% were derived from sales of consumables, services and spare parts.